obakis/rbrsa/README.md

 ## Getting started

+**Full package documentation with function references and examples is available at: <https://obakis.github.io/rbrsa/>.**

 rbrsa package retrieves tablesfrom two distinct publication portals maintained by the Turkish Banking Regulation and Supervision Agency (BDDK).
 Both portals are official sources, but they organize the data differently: